tamarin-prover/tamarin-prover/src/003_example.md

 Now click on `Untyped case distinctions (10 cases, all chains solved)` to see the following:

-![Tutorial Case Distinctions
+![FirstExample Case Distinctions
 Rules](../images/tamarin-tutorial-case-distinctions.jpg
- "Tutorial Case Distinctions")
+ "FirstExample Case Distinctions")

 To improve the efficiency of its internal reasoning, Tamarin precomputes case distinctions.
 A case distinction gives all possible sources for a fact, i.e., all rules (or combinations of rules) that produce this fact, and can then be used during Tamarin's backward search.
 These case distinctions are used to avoid repeatedly computing the same things.
-On the right hand side is the result of the precomputations for our Tutorial theory.
+On the right hand side is the result of the precomputations for our FirstExample theory.

 For example, here Tamarin tells us that there is one possible source of the fact `!Ltk( t.1, t.2 )`, namely the rule `Register_pk`.
 The image shows the